Use tech to get creative with your next interior design project.

 (Courtesy of Houzz)

 Houzz has a strong reputation for helping people plan and prepare for home remodeling and design, as well as providing access to a network of professionals and a marketplace for home decor products.
 It’s no surprise the Houzz app offers all the features available on its website, including access to your saved ideabooks and 3D virtual room staging.
 Houzz app users can also participate in forum discussions with other users to share advice and experience.
 Compared with other home design apps, Houzz offers the best way to connect with professionals and includes customer reviews, project budget ranges and contact information.Best for creating floor plans: magicplan

 Best for creating floor plans: magicplan

-There are a wide variety of floor plan creator apps available to smartphone and tablet users, but magicplan offers the most user-friendly experience.
-This app allows you to create floor plans based on your existing home or room, or create one for a future space you have in mind.
+There are many floor plan creator apps available to smartphone and tablet users, but magicplan offers the most user-friendly experience.
+This app allows you to create floor plans based on your existing home or room, or you can create one for a future space.
 Your planning can get more detailed and realistic by including plans for electrical outlets, flooring types, appliances and other items.
 The app even allows you to import existing floor plans from elsewhere to use as a template or recreate an existing floor plan for future renovations.
-Once you’ve created a complete plan, your contractor can even calculate the estimated total cost of the project within the app.Best marketplace: Wayfair
+Once you’ve created a complete plan, you can export the floor plan as a PDF and get a 3D model of the plan via email.
+Your contractor can even calculate the estimated total cost of the project within the app.Best marketplace: Wayfair

 Best marketplace: Wayfair